 2. Place the blueberries in the small-ish bowl.

-3. Place the 2 cups of flour in the medium bowl, and then remove 1/4 cup of the flour and add it to the blueberries in the small-ish bowl and toss those together to coat the blueberries.
+3. Place the 2 cups of flour in the medium bowl, and then remove 1 or 2 tablespoons of the flour and add it to the blueberries in the small-ish bowl and toss those together to coat the blueberries.
 You can mix a tablespoon of sugar in with the blueberries if you'd like.

 4. Add the baking powder and salt to the flour in the medium bowl and whisk to combine.